guybedford/es-module-shims/README.md

 `importShim` will automatically pass-through to native dynamic import or polyfill as necessary, just like it does for script tags.

-#### Polyfill Edge Case: Instance Sharing
+### Polyfill Edge Case: Instance Sharing

 When running in polyfill mode, it can be thought of that are effectively two loaders running on the page - the ES Module Shims polyfill loader, and the native loader.

-Note that instances are not shared between these loaders for consistency and performance.
+Note that instances are not shared between these loaders for consistency and performance, since some browsers do not properly share the fetch cache and native loader cache resulting in a double fetch which would be inefficient.

 As a result, if you have two module graphs - one native and one polyfilled, they will not share the same dependency instance, for example: